The golden rule for every business person is this: Put yourself in your customer's place. (Orison Swett Marden)

 Suppliers of accounting software target accountants with good reason.
 Today most SME businesses use both an accounting package and an accountant.
 At a recent meeting, colleagues discussed who used what tools in their practice.
 We then wondered if we should develop a new solution - one that provided the best features of all.
 There is no one ideal solution.
 The same applies to client systems.
 As an aside only one of my clients runs a system whose vendor does not also offer an accountant's system - and only one of the main accountant's systems comes from a vendor who doesn't also offer client accounting systems.

-Despite the offers from vendors, we continue to be involved with all major software providers, and to support clients who run systems other than one we might choose to standardise on.
+Despite the offers from vendors, we continue to be involved with all major software providers, and to support clients who run systems other than one we use.
+We are Reckon Professional Partners and Xero Certified Advisors.
+We are also in MYOB's connected accounting program, and have access to Cognito (we run Windows versions even thought client's run Mac versions).
 We support clients even when they use a package that is not well-suited to their circumstances.
 We do miss some advantages we might gain by being tied to one supplier.
 But the big advantage is we are better placed than many to compare (and support) the various options.
 Do we have a favourite?
 Probably.
 We use one internally - and have done since 1998.

 We have a client in an industry were the standard is not PC's but Macs.
 Fortunately the accounting software they use also has a Windows version - which is easier for me.
 And when we connect via TeamViewer, he usually operates because I've never been comfortable with Macs.
 So for him to buy a Windows based system would make no sense.
 Another is a dual US / NZ citizen.
 He didn't choose his system on these grounds, but the system he uses makes it easier to prepare various reports.
 Another uses one vendor for his company, and another for his trust.